5ud03r5/go-uptodate/README.md

 2. Getting information from application release notes about security fixes for specific application version
 3. Sending such informations to main go-uptodate backend to developed endpoint

+## Application
+Application is a go-uptodate abstraction of an application which is then used to notify user about any changes on the application.
+Additionally it helps track information about previous versions.
-Application update request is an upsert operation, ID is defined in a way to prevent duplicates and store history of the application
+Application update request (comming from the endpoint) is an upsert operation, ID is defined in a way to prevent duplicates and store history of the application.

 ## User
 User is anyone who is subscribing to an application within go-uptodate backend.